ShareBuilder-401k/html-to-pdf/README.md

 ## Getting Started

-This is an opinionated proof of concept for a dynamic PDF service written in Go and using [go-wkhtmltopdf](https://github.com/SebastiaanKlippert/go-wkhtmltopdf) and go'd built in html template system.
+This is an opinionated base template project for a dynamic PDF API written in Go, using [go-wkhtmltopdf](https://github.com/SebastiaanKlippert/go-wkhtmltopdf) and go's built in html template system.
 For more information refer to [the companion blog post](https://engineering.sharebuilder401k.com/posts/go-html-to-pdf/).

 ## Contact